 Production processes used in industry and technical problems relating to mass production of metallic and non-metallic products.

 MT202 Basic Metallurgy

-A practical approach to metals and non-metallic materials, their physical properties, heat treatment of steels, testing of some physical properties and machinability of metals.
+This course provides a practical approach to the study of metals and non-metallic materials, their physical properties, heat treatment of steels, testing of some physical properties and machinability of metals.

 MT203 Machine Tool References